 Using compression for balance and consistency

 One of the most common uses of a compressor is simply to balance out the level of a signal and make its dynamic range more consistent.
 This is useful because, if a signal’s dynamic range is too great, it can be difficult to set the fader to one position for the whole song.
 Take for example a vocalist who performs a take with varying dynamics.
 If you set the fader to the correct spot for the quiet parts of the performance, then the vocals will be too loud during the louder parts.
 If you set the fader for the louder parts, then the vocals will be too quiet during the quieter parts.
-This is true of any instrument that exhibits significant dynamic range.
+This is true of any instrument that exhibits a fair amount of dynamic range.

 You can approach the balancing of levels using compression in different ways.
 You could set the threshold to the quieter parts of the signal.
 That way, the compressor will process the majority of the signal.
 This is a great approach for reducing the overall dynamic range of a track and achieving more balanced levels over the course of the song.

-Using compression to add punch, energy and excitement
+Using compression to add punch, energy, and excitement

-In addition to balancing levels with a compressor, you can also use a compressor to add punch, energy and excitement to your tracks.
+In addition to balancing levels with a compressor, you can also use a compressor to add punch, energy, and excitement to your tracks.
 To achieve this, the process is a little different.
 Rather than turning down entire notes in the way that you do when balancing signals, you instead use the compressor to alter the dynamics within individual notes.
 This is achieved by altering the relationship between a note’s attack and decay.
 This is known as ‘reshaping’ the note’s ‘envelope’.

 Using compression to fatten sounds